 1 brick of cheap-ass Maruchan or Nissin ramen (throw away that soup packet.
 Never use the soup packet).

-Ground Pork (cheat code; Ground turkey works fine, AND so does sliced roast from the deli if you want to save time, but if you use roast beef you still have to cook it though, until it gets all nice and shriveled).
+Ground Pork (cheat code; Ground turkey works fine, AND so does sliced roast beef from the deli if you want to save time, but if you use roast beef you still have to cook it all the way through in the pan until it gets all nice and shriveled).

 Assorted veggies (whatever you want really.
 Recommendations; show-peas, bean sprouts, thin sliced carrots... never broccoli).